bdi2357/bdi2357/README.md

 ### 📞 Contact
 I am available via **text message**, [**email**](mailto:itaybd@gmail.com).
 Always feel free to text me if you need something and I have given you my number.
+### 🗺 Location

+I am currently based in the sunny  **Herzliya, Israel**,  and have inside information of some the best bakeries/coffee within a two mile radius.
+Let me know if you're in the area, and [let's caffeinate] ☕